- Explore own assumptions about working with families of children with special needs.

 Families of Young Children with Special Needs

-Preschoolers with special needs are members of our communities, programs, and families and it is our responsibility to provide high-quality, inclusive support for these children and their families.
-While these families often experience additional situations and stressors, they have hopes, dreams, and concerns for their children just like other families.
-You can positively impact families with a preschooler with special needs by empowering them with knowledge, empathizing with their feelings, and collaborating with other support professionals in their lives.
+Preschoolers with special needs are members of our communities, programs, and families and it is our responsibility to provide high-quality, inclusive support and care for these children and their families.
+While these families often experience additional challenging situations and stressors, they have hopes, dreams, and goals for their children just like other families.
+You can positively impact families with a preschooler with a disability by empowering them with knowledge, empathizing with their feelings, and collaborating with other support professionals in their lives.

 Working with Families of Children with Special Needs

 Establishing meaningful relationships with families is a critical part of your work, and your communication is especially important when working with families with preschoolers with special needs.
-Some preschool children will enter your program with known special needs, and other families will learn that their child has a disability or is delayed while enrolled in your program.
+Some preschool children will enter your program with a known disability, and other families will learn that their child has a disability or is delayed while enrolled in your program.
+You may even be one of the professionals that assists in identifying an area of concern or delay.
 Families with eligible preschool-age children may receive special education services and have an individualized education program (IEP).
 Others may only receive support from a medical center, and some families will be involved with multiple systems of support.
-Regardless, families can be overwhelmed by what feels like a constant flow of suggestions and appointments to help their children learn and develop.
+Regardless, families can be overwhelmed by what feels like a constant flow of suggestions, therapies, and appointments to help their child learn and develop.
 These families may need more help supporting their children and may turn to you, or others in your program, for assistance with connecting to services or agencies outside of your program.
-It may be helpful to form relationships with outside agencies so you, or trainers and administrators in your program, have up-to-date information on how to make a referral and the types of services offered.
-Positive interactions with families and other professionals can decrease families’ stress and improve their well-being.
+It may be helpful to form relationships with outside agencies so you, or trainers and administrators in your program, have up-to-date information on how to make a referral and the types of services offered and available.
+Positive interactions with families and other professionals can decrease families’ stress and improve their well-being, as well as improve their confidence in you as their child’s early care and learning program.

 Families with preschoolers with special needs may go through various evaluation processes and may ask you to complete questionnaires or provide input at the request of a doctor, specialist, or teacher.
 Other professionals rely on this input, especially when they have limited amounts of time with children compared to program staff who often spend many hours each week caring for, educating, and observing children.
 This information can be used to determine if a child has a specific condition, support the child outcomes summary (COS) process, determine eligibility for specific services, and develop goals for an individualized education program (IEP).
 You, or a trainer or administrator from your program, may be asked to participate in an IEP review, a time when the team of professionals and families come together to assess progress, create new outcomes, and determine needed services.
 Preschool children with IEPs may attend your program and their local education agency (LEA).
 Services on an IEP may only be provided at the LEA, or interventionists and related services personnel may “push in” and provide services within your program.
 Regardless of how special education services are delivered, working with professionals from outside agencies helps things run smoothly for families and ensures that all of the professionals and caregivers in a child’s life are communicating.
 This lessens family stress by reducing the need for primary caregivers to act as the in-between messenger of important information.

-The first step to establish strong relationships with families of children with special needs is to spend time discovering their wishes and concerns for their children and to learn about the meaningful activities they participate in at home.
+The first step in establishing strong relationships with families of children with special needs is to spend time discussing and learning their wishes and concerns for their children and to learn about the meaningful activities and routines they participate in at home.
 Maintaining this communication throughout a child’s time in your program is essential.
 Ask questions to learn about strategies that work at home and consider using them in your classroom.
-Through your interactions you can build trust so both you and families feel comfortable sharing children’s strengths and if there are concerns (Sandall, Hemmeter, Smith, & MCLean, 2005).
+Through your interactions you can build trust so both you and families feel comfortable sharing children’s strengths and if there are concerns (Sandall, Hemmeter, Smith, & McLean, 2005).
 Before communicating concerns with families, it may be helpful to discuss with a coach, trainer, or administrator your plan to share this information using family-centered practice.
-Be prepared for families to react in a variety of ways, and know how you can offer support if they choose to take specific steps or access other agencies and resources.
+Be prepared for families to react in a variety of ways, and know how you can offer support if they seek assistance from other agencies and resources.
 For families already receiving support from other professionals, ongoing communication with both families and professionals is critical to maintain consistency between program and home environments.
-When all the caregivers and professionals in a child’s life are consistently using effective strategies to promote development and outcomes, children are more likely to benefit and learn new skills.
+When all the caregivers and professionals in a child’s life are consistently using the same, effective strategies to promote development and outcomes, children are more likely to benefit and learn new skills.

-In your collaboration with families, acknowledge and respect their strengths and unique background, while realizing their ability to make decisions that are right for them (Hanson & Lynch, 2004).
-This means that when family wishes and decisions are different from what you would recommend, you will respond to the family’s decisions with respect.
-Ultimately, meaningful communication and relationship-building will enrich the process for both yourself and families.
+In your collaboration with families, it is important to acknowledge and respect their strengths and unique background, while realizing their ability to make decisions that are right for them (Hanson & Lynch, 2004).
+This means that when a family’s wishes and decisions are different from what you would recommend, you respond to the family’s decisions with respect.
+Ultimately, meaningful communication and relationship-building will enrich the process for both yourself and the families you serve.

 Take a look at the following guidelines that reflect family-centered practice.
 You may remember some of these from Lesson 1.
 Then, think about which of these you can use in your work with families of children with special needs (Turnbull, Turbiville, & Turnbull, 2000):

-- Recognizing the family as a constant in the child’s life; caregivers and service systems may come and go
+- Recognizing the family as a constant in the child’s life; caregivers and service systems may often change

 - Facilitating collaboration between families and professionals